r0ffstyle/mm/README.md

 - `binance_api.py`: Binance API script.

 ### Note
-The rest of the files are completely irrelevant, but GitHub forces them here.
-Consider them utterly useless!
+The rest of the files are completely irrelevant.